-The size of the area that needs to be insulated is the number one factor in determining cost for insulating a rim joist.
+The size of the area that needs to be insulated is the number one factor in determining the cost for insulating a rim joist.

 In some cases, if crews need to spend several hours moving objects away from the rim joist in order to start the job, there may also be a charge for that.

-Another factor in determining cost is the material used to insulate the rim joist.
+Another factor in determining the cost is the material used to insulate the rim joist.
 Open cell spray foam is usually recommended, but there are circumstances when closed cell is a better option.
 Closed cell foam tends to be a more expensive product, so this could also impact the cost of the project.

 Some indications that a rim joist needs to be insulated include: